hlim1/JITCIRModeler/README.md

 The **position of each element corresponds to the edge position**.

-Duplicate node IDs may appear if multiple operands reference the same node.
+Duplicate node IDs may appear if multiple edges reference the same node.

 ------------------------------------------------------------------------